 We have a strong commitment to our employees, patients and the community.
-Eureka-Goodfield EMS Division employs approximately 30 people, incuding Pre-Hospital RN's, Paramedics, EMT-Intermediates and Basics.
+Eureka-Goodfield EMS Division employs approximately 30 people, including Pre-Hospital RN's, Paramedics, EMT-Intermediates and Basics.
 Additional staff coverage is provided by cross-trained volunteer Fire Division EMR's, EMT's and Paramedics.
 All staff members are highly trained, motivated and dedicated professionals.
 Paramedics and EMT's maintain skill levels by continuing education, both in the classroom and in practical settings.
-The four (4) ambulances maintained by EGFPD and the two (2) by GHFPD are equipped with state of the art medical equipment, giving us the ability to provide the best medical care possible.
+The five (5) ambulances maintained by EGFPD are equipped with state of the art medical equipment, giving us the ability to provide the best medical care possible.

 Eureka-Goodfield EMS is a proud member of the Peoria Area EMS Agency operated under the direction of Dr. Matthew Jackson, MD.
 A copy of current protocols can be found at www.paems.org.

-We would like to thank you for visiting our web site and please feel free to contact us with any coments or concerns.
+We would like to thank you for visiting our web site and please feel free to contact us with any comments or concerns.

 Diane Close serves as the District's Lead Medic and brings a host of clinical and administrative experience in the pre-hospital environment.Diane began her career working as a Emergency Room Tech and shortly after acquired her Emergency Medical Technician license in 1991.
 She immediately moved to the pre-hospital field after receiving her license with AMT Peoria.
 Diane continued her education, obtaining her EMT-Intermediate and Paramedic certification's.
 She continued onto her Critical Care Medic certification and soon was promoted to Lead Medic Supervisor in Peoria.
 While at AMT, Diane was an active member of the Boat, Bike and Segway specialty teams.